EventzHorizon/EventzHorizon/README.md

 ## Contact

-For inquiries, feedback, or collaboration opportunities, reach out to [Your Name] at [your.email@example.com].
-We look forward to creating memorable experiences with you!
+For inquiries, feedback, or collaboration opportunities, reach out to Michelle at eventshotizon31@gmail.com, We look forward to creating memorable experiences with you!

 ---